toufikforyou/books-my-friend-apis-php/docs/contributing.md

 ## Code of Conduct

-Please adhere to this project's [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please adhere to this project's [Code of Conduct](./CODE_OF_CONDUCT.md) file.
 Be respectful and considerate of others in all interactions.

 ## Questions or Suggestions?